osrf/ros2multirobotbook/src/traffic-editor.md

 version: 1
 ```

+The structure essentially breaks a project into `.building.yaml` files that may
+represent various buildings that make up a given site.
+Populating the `filename`
+tag with the appropriate `.building.yaml` file will set the editor to load and
+apply any annotations to this file.

-Each `.building.yaml` file encompasses several attributes for each level in
+Each `.building.yaml` file includes several attributes for each level in
 the site as annotated by the user.
 A detailed description of the various
-options are discussed in the subsequent section.
+options are discussed in the following section.

 ```yaml
 levels:
   L1: